ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/08-refactor-code-part-1.md

 }
 ```

 We could leave the steps as is, or group them since they are related (all have to do with renaming tests).
-To illustrate an example of a step with substeps, we'll choose the latter approach.
+To illustrate an example of a step with substeps, we'll take the latter approach.

 See if you can